 What are some ways to have a productive conversation about organizing materials and tasks with my child?

 1. First, determine what mood both of you are in.
 Do you have enough time and patience to model good practice?
-If not, help the child find what he/she is looking for and get the assignment completed.
+If not, help your child find what he/she is looking for and get the assignment completed.

-2. Discuss the three pitfalls to organizing.
 You may ask for examples when he/she has experienced these, observed these happen, or even when these things have happened to you.

-3. Deceiving yourself and others— This happens when we don’t take an honest look at the amount of time needed to complete a task.
-Consequences include running out of time, not having the right materials, making your emergency someone else’s emergency which is inconvenient and increases your stress and frustration.
+• Deceiving yourself and others— This happens when we don’t take an honest look at the amount of time needed to complete a task.
+Consequences if deceiving yourself and others include:

 1. Alphabetically